Planet Name Generator

 A planet name is the first piece of worldbuilding anyone meets for a location, and it sets every expectation that follows.
 Before you describe the storms, the cities or the war over the orbital lanes, the reader has already read the name — and decided, half consciously, what kind of place this is.
 That's why the choice carries weight out of proportion to its length.

 The strongest sci-fi planet names do phonetic work that matches the world.
 Arrakis sounds like sand grinding on sand.
 Hoth sounds like a door closing on the cold.
 Coruscant shimmers.
 None of that is accident — it's sound engineered to carry meaning.
-The pools in this generator are tuned the same way, so the name arrives already pointing at the world behind it.
+The pools in this generator are tuned the same way, so the name arrives already pointing at the world behind it, whether that world has a sun to orbit or not.

 What makes a good planet name for a sci-fi story?